NSLS-II-BMM/BeamlineManual/docs/trouble.rst

 Another possibility is that BlueSky has exited entirely |nd| possibly because something has happened to put the program into an unworkable state.
-This will usually be accompanied by a lengthy :quoted:`stack trace`, i.e. a bunch of weird code and error messages printed to the terminal window, followed by the white and blue prompt seen in the picture above.
+This will usually be accompanied by a lengthy `stack trace`, i.e. a bunch of weird code and error messages printed to the terminal window, followed by the yellow and magenta prompt seen in the picture above.

+In this case, simply hit up arrow once (or possible a few times) until you find the ``bsui`` command.
+Hit `Enter`.

-In this case, try typing ``bsui`` at the command line with the white and blue prompt, then hit :button:`Enter`.
-This will start a new BlueSky session and should remember all the metadata from the :quoted:`start_experiment` command that began your experiment.
+If hitting up arrow does not uncover the correct command, simply type ``bsui`` at the command line with the yellow and magenta prompt, then hit `Enter`.

+This will start a new BlueSky session and should remember all the metadata from the `start_experiment` command that began your experiment.

 ..
 You will then need to :numref:`restart your user session (Section %s)
    <start_end>` by issuing the ``BMMuser.start_experiment()`` command with the